 In this employer-sponsored plan, employees make contributions to their 401(k) with pretax income.
 Taxes are paid on this money when it’s withdrawn during retirement.

-The annual limit for a 401(k) plan is $19,500, but workers 50 and up can make an annual catch-up contribution of $6,500, bringing the overall limit to $26,000.
+As of 2022, the annual limit for a 401(k) plan is $20,500, but workers 50 and up can make an annual catch-up contribution of $6,500, bringing the overall limit to $27,000.
 Some employers choose to match their employers’ contribution up to a certain percentage.
 Employer contributions do not count toward the maximum 401(k) limit.

 Similar to 401(k)s, traditional individual retirement accounts, or IRAs, are funded with pretax income, and tax isn’t due until the money is withdrawn.
 Unlike a 401(k), an IRA does not have to be sponsored by an employer.